mkessler21/mkessler21/README.md

 1. Melodify: MIDI Music Generator

     Built a native Ableton plugin that reads MIDI data, integrates it with a Hugging Face transformer model, and generates melodies and chord progressions.
-    Developed the backend in Python for API integration, MIDI parsing, and generation, ensuring smooth plugin functionality within Ableton Live.
+    Developed the backend in Python for API integration, MIDI parsing, and generation, ensuring smooth plugin functionality within Ableton Live.<br />
     **Techstack**: Python, JavaScript, Hugging Face

 3. NGram Viewer and WordNet Integration